-How high a lamp can be placed is often decided "on the spot", for example, how high can a hand lamp reach (stand on a stand?)
-Or what is the maximum height of your tripod, or even the height of the ceiling (not getting too close!).
+How high a lamp can be placed is often decided on the spot; for example, how high can a hand lamp reach (stand on a stand?)
+Or what is the maximum height of your tripod, or even the ceiling height (not getting too close!).

 Avoid fragmentary lighting of the scene, in which people get into and out of the light.
-Lighting should generally cover the entire plan, plus a safe area in case people go outside their intended limits.
+Lighting should generally cover the entire plan, plus a safe area if people go outside their intended limits.

-By setting the lamp as high as possible, it is possible to cut off part of its scattered light, since part of its light beam illuminates nearby objects rather weakly, while its fill light hits more distant objects.
+Setting the lamp as high as possible makes it possible to cut off part of its scattered light since part of its light beam illuminates nearby objects rather weakly, while its fill light hits more distant objects.

-Natural Light Photography & Filming - Indoor & Outdoor
+Natural Light in Filming and Videography – Indoor & Outdoor

 After choosing your preferred camera location, consider whether the light intensity is correct for the aperture you are using?
 Is the subject well lit in a given direction of light?
 Is the balance between highlights and shadows satisfactory?

-- If all of these aspects are okay, but the overall light intensity is too low, open the aperture and / or increase the camera sensitivity.
+- If all aspects are okay, but the overall light intensity is too low, open the aperture and increase the camera sensitivity.

-- Is there an available additional lighting available where you are shooting - (for example, ceiling lights) that will raise the overall lighting?
+- Is additional lighting available where you are shooting (for example, ceiling lights) that will raise the overall lighting?

-- Do you have a reflector that can be used as key light (hard, polished surface) or fill light (matte white surface) to enhance the frame?
-If you're shooting very close, even a piece of paper, plastic, or a metal tray may work.
+- To enhance the frame, do you have a reflector that can be used as a key light (hard, polished surface) or fill light (matte white surface)?
+If you’re shooting very close, even a piece of paper, plastic, or a metal tray may work.

-- Will the quality of lighting improve if you rotate the shooting point towards the previous main light source?
+- Will the quality of lighting improve if you rotate the shooting point towards the previous primary light source?